This post may contain affiliate links. Please see my disclosure policy for details.

 You can only go inside the castle with a private tour and photos are not allowed inside for security reasons!

-As they were renovating a painting in the usually tour route, I got to open and go through the secret door which was the ultimate fan girl moment for me.
+As they were renovating a painting in the usual tour route, I got to open and go through the secret door which was the ultimate fangirl moment for me.

 48. Callendar House / Duke of Sandringham’s Kitchen

 The only room in Bellhurst Manor not shot in Drumlanrig Castle is the kitchen.
 This was shot on location at Callendar House.

 Their authentic Georgian kitchens were the perfect spot to film the scenes with Claire and the Duke.
 This is also the place where Murtagh lays vengeance at Mary’s feet (the Duke’s head!).